Develop an audio-enabled chat app

 -

-In the code editor for the audio-chat.py file, in the loop section, under the comment Get a response to audio input, add the following code to submit a prompt that includes the following audio:
+Under the comment Get a response to audio input, add the following code to submit a prompt:

 -